Man Allegedly Stabbed, Kidnapped, Carjacked By Homeless Assailants

 Exhausted and injured, LaGrande stopped struggling and they closed the trunk.
 But he found the safety lever inside and escaped while the car was still moving.

 The couple drove away and LaGrande flagged down two police officers who eventually called paramedics.
-LaGrande was treated UPMC Mercy Hospital for more than a dozen stab wounds on his legs, neck and on the back of his head.
+LaGrande was treated at UPMC Mercy Hospital for more than a dozen stab wounds on his legs, neck and on the back of his head.

 Police confirmed that they are investigating the assault and carjacking, but no other details are available.